Mike turned to his guide, "Is it much farther?" he asked.

 "No, in fact we're there," answered his guide nodding a horned head in their direction of travel.

 Mike turned back and discovered that, miraculously, they were standing on the banks of the Henry's Fork of the Snake; he instinctively knew it was the Railroad Ranch pool.
-The sky was so blue it hurt his eyes and the vast blueness stretched from horizon to horizon in the dazzling manner only found in the west.
+The sky was so blue it hurt his eyes, and it stretched from horizon to horizon in the dazzling manner only found in the west.
 Fluffy blue clouds dotted the skies, a light breeze swayed streamside grasses and the sun edged towards the mountains casting long shadows.
 The air was cool enough to touch the skin gently and it was alive with large, careening bugs.

-The fabled waters and legendary hatch were cause for pause.
-Mike felt inadequate standing in his dime-store waders carrying a stick purchased at a tag sale decades before.
-That was until he realized that the waders were new and the stick feather light.
+On such fabled waters amongst such a legendary hatch, Mike felt inadequate standing in his dime-store waders carrying a stick he had purchased at a tag sale decades before.
+That was until he looked down and realized that his waders were in fact new, and the stick in his hand feather light.
 G3?!
 H2?!
 His bones and joints felt lighter than ever and his vision keen.
 And his mind was clear.
 What magic had brought his elderly form to this state?

 The pool ahead was alive.
 Salmonflies danced and skittered, flapped and struggled.
 Trout, trophy sized rainbows and browns, rose and slashed at the lively foodstuffs.

 And there were no other anglers in sight.

 The guide, who went by some unpronounceable name, tied on the sweetest Salmonfly imitation ever created.
 With a quick glance it could have been mistaken as a natural if not for the barbed point protruding from its end.